initc3/sgx-nifti/README.md

 ## Prerequisites
-Omly tested on Ubuntu.
+Only tested on Ubuntu.
 (Should work on Debian.)

 To try the "mvp" (minimal viable prototype), you need an SGX enabled machine, and to install gramine.